brianmureithi/brianmureithi/README.md

 - 🔭 I’m currently working on a bunch of stuff

-- 👯 We can collaborate on **Laravel, React, Vue, React-Native, Ruby on Rails, and Django Projects**.
+- 👯 We can collaborate on **Laravel, React, Flutter, Vue, React-Native, Ruby on Rails, and Django Projects**.

 - 📫 How to reach me **brianmputhia17@gmail.com**